Transformers as Algorithms: Generalization and Stability in In-context Learning: Introduction

-\begin{myitemize} \item \textbf{Generalization bounds (Sec.~\ref{sec mtl} \& \ref{sec dynamic}):} Suppose the model is trained on $T$ tasks each with a {data-sequence} containing $n$ examples. {During training, each sequence is fed to the model auto-regressively} as depicted in Figure \ref{fig:icl}.
-By abstracting ICL as an \emph{algorithm learning} problem, we establish a multitask (MTL) generalization rate of $1/\sqrt{nT}$.
-In order to achieve the proper dependence on the sequence length ($1/\sqrt{n}$ factor), we overcome temporal dependencies by relating generalization to algorithmic stability and we provide numerical and theoretical evidence for the stability of transformer-induced algorithms.
-Experiments demonstrate that \icl indeed benefits from learning across the full task sequence in line with theory.
+\begin{myitemize} \item \textbf{Generalization bounds (Sec~\ref{sec mtl} \& \ref{sec dynamic}):} Suppose the model is trained on $T$ tasks each with a {data-sequence} containing $n$ examples. {During training, each sequence is fed to the model auto-regressively} as depicted in Figure \ref{fig:icl}.
+By abstracting ICL as an \emph{algorithm learning} problem, we establish a multitask (MTL) generalization rate of $1/\sqrt{nT}$ for i.i.d.~as well as dynamic data.
+In order to achieve the proper dependence on the sequence length ($1/\sqrt{n}$ factor), we overcome temporal dependencies by relating generalization to algorithmic stability \cite{bousquet2000algorithmic}.
+Experiments demonstrate that (1) \icl can select near-optimal algorithms for flagship regression problems as illustrated in Figure \ref{fig:main_exp} and (2) \icl indeed benefits from learning across the full task sequence in line with theory.

+\item \textbf{Stability of transformer architectures (Sec~\ref{sec stable}\&\ref{sec exp}):} We verify our stability assumptions that facilitate favorable generalization rates.
+Theoretically we identify when self-attention enjoys favorable stability properties through a tight analysis that quantify the influence of one token on another.
+Empirically, we show that ICL predictions become more stable to input perturbations as the prompt length increases.
+We also find that training with noisy data helps promote stability.

-\item \textbf{From multitask to meta-learning (Sec.~\ref{sec transfer}):} We provide insights into how our MTL bounds can inform generalization ability of ICL on previously unseen tasks (i.e.~transfer learning).
-Our experiments reveal an intriguing \emph{inductive bias phenomenon}: The gap between the transfer risk and MTL risk is \emph{independent of the model complexity} and only depends on the \emph{task complexity} and the number of tasks $T$.
+\item \textbf{From multitask to meta-learning (Sec~\ref{sec transfer}):} We provide insights into how our MTL bounds can inform generalization ability of ICL on previously unseen tasks (i.e.~transfer learning).
+Our experiments also reveal an intriguing \emph{inductive bias phenomenon}: The transfer risk is governed by the \emph{task complexity} (i.e.~functions $f$ in Fig \ref{fig:icl}) and the number of MTL tasks $T$ in a highly predictable fashion \red{and exhibits little dependence on the complexity of the TF architecture}.